czarnota/tietoevry-bash-training/1/README.md

 - Do they want to show off?
 - Are they nerds?
-- Are they insance people?
+- Are they insane people?

 ## Answer: Why do we still use a command-line interface?